splunk/public-o11y-docs/gdi/get-data-in/application/python/configuration/python-otel-metrics.rst

 For examples of custom metrics instrumentation and instrument types, see :ref:`custom-metrics-python`.

 .. caution:: This feature is experimental, and exported metric data and configuration properties might change.
-See more in :new-page:`GitHub <https://github.com/signalfx/splunk-otel-python/blob/main/docs/advanced-config.md>`.
+To learn more, see :new-page:`https://github.com/signalfx/splunk-otel-python/blob/main/docs/advanced-config.md`.

 .. _python-app-metrics: